Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <ImageCollage images={["day_recap_wheatley.jpg", "day_recap.jpg", "funny_picture_1.jpg", "funny_picture_2.jpg"]} />

-I made the code for it really simple, so that you could easily capture moments from AnimGraph or code.
+I made the code for it really simple, so that you could easily capture moments from ActionGraph or code.
 Here's an example of how the big fish catches are captured.

 ```csharp
 var range = definition.GetComponent<Fish>().Get<RangedFloat>( "WeightRange" );